andrew-boutin/go-chat/README.md

 This utilizes [Redis](https://redis.io/) as a store for connection and user info.

-## Session Management and Middleware
+## Gin Session Management and Middleware

-This uses [Gin](https://github.com/gin-gonic/gin) and [Gin Sessions](https://github.com/gin-contrib/sessions) for session management, tied into the Redis store, and for middleware.
+This uses [Gin](https://github.com/gin-gonic/gin) and [Gin Sessions](https://github.com/gin-contrib/sessions) for middleware and session management which is tied into the Redis store.

 ## Google Integration